minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 point to opportunities for future work.First, more robustness checks should be included.
-By including more relevant models and relevant variables, such as each state's gdp per capita related to the fossil fuel industry, results could be concluded with more certainty.Touched upon briefly in this paper, by regressing the pro enviornmental vote of representatives with the campaign contributions not only six months prior, but also the six months prior to vote contributions of all similar votes before might show that representatives take contributions of previous similar votes as a baseline to determine their current votes.
+By including more relevant models and relevant variables, such as each state's gdp per capita related to the fossil fuel industry, results could be concluded with more certainty.
+Touched upon briefly in this paper, by regressing the pro enviornmental vote of representatives with the campaign contributions not only six months prior, but also the six months prior to vote contributions of all similar votes before might show that representatives take contributions of previous similar votes as a baseline to determine their current votes.

-As shown in results, methane related voting behaviour can be explained very well given the representative's party and DW-Nominate, meaning that the party line and ideology is a strong influencer for a legislators vote, and that most representatives tend to keep within those party lines.
+As shown in @results, methane related voting behaviour can be explained very well given the representative's party and DW-Nominate, meaning that the party line and ideology is a strong influencer for a legislators vote, and that most representatives tend to keep within those party lines.
 Thus, it would be interesting to analyse the campaign contributions not to individuals but parties themselves, and how this affects the party's votes on certain issues